ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/understanding-the-big-picture.md

 ### Navigating the landscape

-Before learning DS/AI, it is very much required that you understand the overall landscape and where all the buzzwords like data science, machine learning, deep learning fit in.
+Before learning data intelligence, it is very much required that you understand the overall landscape and where all the buzzwords like data science, machine learning, deep learning fit in.
 In this post, you will learn different terminologies, their meaning and how these are interconnected.

 ![](https://cdn-images-1.medium.com/max/800/0*BNYaygPpL0nY6UyL)

-DS/AI is a vast field, not a single person has all the required knowledge or does all day to day tasks.
+Data intelligence is a vast field, not a single person has all the required knowledge or does all day to day tasks.
 Due to the variety of skills required in data science projects, specific roles are evolving so that individual can contribute according to their abilities.
-In this post, you will get to know almost all the DS/AI roles, which will give you a better idea which one suits you.
+In this post, you will get to know almost all the data intelligence roles, which will give you a better idea which one suits you.

 ### Working on building blocks

-This is the core part of DS/AI, knowing the concept, process & tools are the most important part of any job.
+This is the core part of data intelligence, knowing the concept, process & tools are the most important part of any job.
 Intrinsic details of the building blocks are not in the scope of this series.
-This post will make you aware of what is in the scope of DS/AI field and which role need to have what kind of skills.
+This post will make you aware of what is in the scope of data intelligence field and which role need to have what kind of skills.

 ![](https://cdn-images-1.medium.com/max/800/0*0F2CbjX6IQcIrJsi)

-After completing this section you will get to know what is in the scope of DS/AI field.
+After completing this section you will get to know what is in the scope of data intelligence field.
 You can relate the concepts, process & tools based on the role you think you can fit in.
-Think of this post as the syllabus of DS/AI field with electives based on your role.
+Think of this post as the syllabus of data intelligence field with electives based on your role.

 ### Utilizing the resources